Pradumnasaraf/Snippets/Redis/README.md

 flushall
 ```

--To set the Keys with expiration
+- To set the Keys with expiration

 ```bash
 SET name pradumna EX 10